 O’Connell’s is not a place of desperate measures.
-Cooked and fried daily their wide range of pies, cakes and special donut display is constantly refreshed by the hundreds of punters they get through their doors.
-The quietest time I’ve been to O’Connell was at 7AM and I had to wait in a small, yet quick moving queue.
-A good bakery, near the city centre and in a young professional hub gives them a flowing business.
-The days of kebabs hungrily consumed on the way home from a late night out is now replaced with salted caramel cronuts, fragrant lamb pies and fresh banana bread.
+Cooked and fried daily, their wide range of pies, cakes and special donut display is constantly refreshed by the hundreds of punters they get through their doors.
+The quietest time I’ve been to O’Connell was at 7am, and I still had to wait in a small, yet quickly, moving queue.
+A good bakery, near the city centre and in a young professional hub gives them a flowing business throughout the day.
+At night, those stumbling home from a late night, turn away from their kebabs and chips, to salted caramel cronuts, fragrant lamb pies and fresh banana bread.

-When I first attended O’Connells it sat a couple of blocks south from where it currently resides.
+When I first attended O’Connell’s it sat a couple of blocks south from where it currently resides.
 The new establishment is more modern, larger and just as busy.
-The size of donuts is impressive, and for just a couple cents more there seems to be a 50% increase in size.
-One donut has enough carbohydrates to energise a man for a week and enough sprinkles to cover Tasmania.
+The size of their donuts are impressive and they have an impressive range of fried sweet dough; from donut bombs stuffed with Nutella, to simple glazed donuts that have you licking every last speck of sugar off your fingertips.
+One of their classical, iced donuts has enough carbohydrates to energise a man for a week and enough sprinkles to cover Tasmania.

 No matter what time, no matter what scenario, Bakery on O’Connell will serve you up just what you need.
 Enjoy!